val-iisc/3d-lmnet/README.md

 ## Trained Models
 - Download the trained model for latent matching (lm) here:<br>
 [https://drive.google.com/open?id=1nl30z1CJL5WZn8svFllHkVLvS4GWiAxf](https://drive.google.com/open?id=1nl30z1CJL5WZn8svFllHkVLvS4GWiAxf) <br>
-Extract it and move it into trained_models/
+Extract it and move it into *trained_models/*

 - Download the trained model for probabilistic latent matching (plm) here:<br>
 [https://drive.google.com/open?id=1iYUOPTrhwAIwubihrBhLGG-KVD4Qr7is](https://drive.google.com/open?id=1iYUOPTrhwAIwubihrBhLGG-KVD4Qr7is) <br>
-Extract it and move it into trained_models/
+Extract it and move it into *trained_models/*

 ## Evaluation
-We provide the validation dataset (inputy images + ground truth point clouds) in the below link:<br>
+We provide the validation dataset (input images + ground truth point clouds) in the below link:<br>
 [https://drive.google.com/open?id=10r86aGDkBw0KspV7xB6X51-TGoTZmZmk](https://drive.google.com/open?id=10r86aGDkBw0KspV7xB6X51-TGoTZmZmk)<br>
-Extract it and move it into data/
+Extract it and move it into *data/*

 - For computing the Chamfer and EMD metrics reported in the paper (all 13 categories), run:
 ```shell
 bash scripts/metrics_lm.sh
 ```
-The computed metrics will be saved inside trained_models/lm/metrics/
+The computed metrics will be saved inside *trained_models/lm/metrics/*

 - For the plm setup (chair category), run:
 ```shell
 bash scripts/metrics_plm.sh
 ```
-The computed metrics will be saved inside trained_models/plm/metrics/
+The computed metrics will be saved inside *trained_models/plm/metrics/*

 ## Demo
 Follow the steps given above to download and extract the validation data.